ChristopherMcDonald/StudyBuddy/README.md

 Live version hosted at [StudyBuddy](https://www.studybuddy.world).

+## Add on Task
+I did do the AJAX one!

 ## Built With
 The technology and frameworks to make this are as follows:
 - [Google Fonts](https://fonts.google.com)